volunteer recruitment plan template

 Without a repeatable, step-by-step system that can be launched regularly, perfected based on real data, and improved with every cycle, volunteer organizations fall victim to either the “next shiny object” or the “we’ve always done it that way” approach.

-This year, I reworked the volunteer recruitment plan template I share with our VolunteerPro Membership community and my Volunteer Recruitment Accelerator coaching clients.
+I’ve reworked the volunteer recruitment plan template I shared with our VolunteerPro Membership community.

-The “great reshuffle” in the current employment market may feel like a kind of disruption that can only harm nonprofits.
-But consider how increased worker flexibility, well-being, and engagement brought about by a new job might also help nonprofits who are seeking people with a renewed lease on life.
+Major shifts in the employment market can feel like a kind of disruption that only harms nonprofits.
+But consider how increased worker flexibility, well-being, and engagement might also help nonprofits seeking people with a renewed sense of purpose.

 How might these changes positively affect your ability to attract volunteers?